Blogs are synonymous with online content.

 4. Organize Your Blogs to Make Them More Readable

-For an example of a blog with good formatting, check out this recent piece on the Express Writers blog:
+For an example of a blog with good formatting, check out this piece on the Write Blog about blog optimization:

 It’s super long-form, so we even added a visual Table of Contents to tell the reader what’s coming and keep them on the page.